 Lighthouses of Lake Huron

-The Fort Gratio Lighthouse was the first lighthouse built on Lake Huron, strategically placed at Fort Gratio where water from Lake Huron pours into the St. Clair River.
+The Fort Gratiot Lighthouse was the first lighthouse built on Lake Huron, strategically placed at Fort Gratiot where water from Lake Huron pours into the St. Clair River.
 Sadly, the first lighthouse at this location was poorly built and succumbed to a storm in 1828, much to the delight of its keeper George McDougall who hated the nightly ascent up steep stairwells and through a 21-inch trap door.
-Funds for a new Fort Gratio Lighthouse were approved the following year.
+Funds for a new Fort Gratiot Lighthouse were approved the following year.
 The new tower was over 60 feet high and included a steam fog whistle to warn ships of impending fog on the river.
-The Fort Gratio Lighthouse has bourne the heavy storms on Lake Huron for over 180 years.
+The Fort Gratiot Lighthouse has lasted through the countless heavy storms of Lake Huron for over 180 years.
 After the Coast Guard closed the lighthouse in 2004, it was purchased by St. Clair County and restored by the Port Huron City Council, opening to the public in 2012.

-Read more about the history of the Fort Gratio Lighthouse at Kraig Anderson's Lighthouse Friends website.
+Read more about the history of the Fort Gratiot Lighthouse at Kraig Anderson's Lighthouse Friends website.

 Plan your visit at the Port Huron Museum website.